 This final step can be done a couple of different ways.
 You can use a clear wax or a dark or colored wax depending on the desired finish.
 Caution: a dark wax will grab to the chalk paint resulting in a very dark finish.
 If you just want a tint, mix the dark wax with clear wax for a lighter finish.

 - This is the first option.
 Apply the wax with a soft cloth over the surface of your project in small sections, allowing the wax to dry slightly.
 Then using a different soft cloth, begin to buff the waxed surface until you achieve a gloss appearance.
+This method will not remove the paint while waxing.

 - Option 2 – This is my preferred method because I like a distressed finish on most of my chalk painted projects.